luisrodrigues154/ABD_tool/README.md

 /tools/rsync-recommended
 ./configure
 ```
-R will verify if you have the required packages, if not, an error is thrown with the name of the missing package. </br>
+R will verify if you have the required packages, if not, an error is thrown with the name of the missing package.
+Go ahead and install them through your package manager</br>
 **Note:** if pcre is not installed, make sure to install version 2 instead of 1 (ver > 4.0 migrated to pcre2) </br>
 At this point, when all the packages are installed, install openjdk if not installed. </br>